Decoding cell signaling via optimal transport and information theory: TNF signaling data analysis

 Since both the input and the output are one-dimensional, we use the quantile-based definition of the 2-WD, which is given by \cite{Peyre2019},

 where $F_X^{-1}(q)$ and $F_Z^{-1}(q)$ are the quantile functions of $P_X(x)$ and $P_Z(z)$.
 Numerically, quantiles are computed from the cumulative distribution functions (CDFs) of $P_X(x)$ and $P_Z(z)$ over 1000 quantile points.
-The CDFs and quantiles are shown in Figs.~\ref{fs2}e-h.
+The CDFs and quantiles at 4-hour time point are shown in Figs.~\ref{fs2}e-h as representative examples of the procedure used to compute the 2-WD.

-Because the input quantiles are in ng/mL while the output quantiles are in a.u., the two must be expressed on the same scale before evaluating the 2-WD using Eq.~(\ref{eqs26}).
+Because the input quantiles are in ng/mL while the output quantiles are in a.u., the two must be expressed on the same scale before evaluating the 2-WD using Eq.~(\ref{eq26}).
 This is necessary because the 2-WD depends explicitly on distances measured in the units of the underlying variable.
 Our goal here is not to biochemically calibrate fluorescence units, but to ensure that small changes in input and output are compared consistently in the dose range where the response is most sensitive.
 We therefore define a mapping that aligns output fluctuations with input fluctuations around the point of maximal sensitivity of the dose–response curve.
 To compute the mapping factor, we fit the experimentally reported discrete dose-response data $\{ \mu_{Z|X}(x_i) \}$ using a continuous Hill function of the form,

 where, $x$ is treated as a continuous approximation of the discrete TNF concentrations $x_i$.
 The fitted function satisfies $R(x_i) \approx \mu_{Z|X}(x_i)$ for all measured points.
 In this expression, $R_{\max}$ and $R_{\min}$ represent the basal and saturating output concentrations, $K$ is the half-maximal TNF concentration, and $n$ is the Hill coefficient.
 To obtain a consistent mapping factor, we compute the slope of the fitted curve at the half-maximum point, i.e., $x=K$,